CentrePort Wellington: Cruise ships

 In the 1996/97 summer season, nine cruise ships visited Wellington.
 The following season there were 20 visits, and by the 2022/23 season there were over 100 visits annually, with some ships returning several times during the season.
 Cruise ships berthed at the Overseas Passenger Terminal in the 1990s, but as ships got bigger the terminal became unsuitable since it could only handle vessels up to 240m long.
 From the late 1990s, cruise ships berthed at either Queens Wharf or Aotea Quay.
 In 2009 Wellington City Council built a sheltered walkway along the one-kilometre stretch of road between the cruise ship base at Aotea Quay and Wellington Railway Station so that cruise ship passengers could walk to the city if they wished.
 CentrePort changed the layout of its site after the 2016 Kaikōura earthquake.
 Cruise ships berthed at Aotea Quay in the same area as cargo ships, which meant that for safety reasons cruise passengers are no longer allowed to walk through the wharf area to the city.
 Cruise ships stopped visiting for three years due to the COVID-19 pandemic, returning in the 2022/23 season.
+In 2023, CentrePort ranked third highest port by number of cruise ship visits, with 89 ships calling.